scotthal/jug-career-talk/slides.md

 <!--

-If you're in person at [B|D]JUG tonight, congratulation!
+If you're in person at [B|D]JUG tonight, congratulations!
 You're already doing this.
 You're going out and meeting people.
 Try to talk to someone you don't know, tonight.